“Get rid of the trash to make room for the treasures. Let the things that are important take center stage.” —Peter Walsh

 4. Include some help.
 Contrary to what you may think, you don’t need to do all the work yourself.
 In fact, if you have a family, you’ve got extra help built right in.
 You might not be able to convince them to declutter an entire room with you all-day on Saturday, but you can surely find some creative opportunities for them to help.
 For example, ask everyone in your family to find four things from their room that can be donated.
 Try again in a few days.
 The work adds up quickly with 3+ people involved.

 5. Find freedom in temporary storage.
 I know a lot of people get hung up on hard-to-remove items.
 These vary from person-to-person, but common examples include sentimental items, books, kitchen gadgets, or toys.
 To keep from getting slowed down by these things, try an intermediate step of packing a box, labeling it with a date, and storing it out of sight.
 It will be easier emotionally.
 Six months later, revisit the box.
-You may be suprised how much easier it is to part with these items after not seeing them for six months.
+You may be surprised how much easier it is to part with these items after not seeing them for six months.

 6. Tell a friend and invite them over.
-Telling others about your decision to delcutter/minimize is an important step.
+Telling others about your decision to declutter/minimize is an important step.
 In our book, Simplify, we even included it as one of the most helpful principles in the simplifying process.
 Sharing your desire brings accountability and forces you to articulate why you made the decision.
 To add extra urgency to your decluttering progress, invite your friend over for dinner or coffee.
 Give yourself a few days to prepare the house before their arrival.
 Trust me… you’ll find motivation real quick.

 7. Don’t confuse intent with action.
 With all things in life, it is important to not confuse a desire to change with actual change.
 Thinking about decluttering or talking about decluttering won’t result in any positive benefits.
 These benefits can only be experienced when the excess clutter has been removed.
 Remind yourself today that talking about change is not the same as implementing change.
 And take one small step in the right direction because of it.